Reference Date: 21-November-2013

 FOOD SECURITY SNAPSHOT

-For the subsequent 2013/14 cropping season the Government plans to increase the support package to farmers through the Integrated Support Programme for Arable Agriculture Development (ISPAAD).
-Farmers are set to receive BWP 800 (USD 97) per hectare, twice the previous level, with a maximum of 16 hectares for subsistence farmers, while emerging and commercial farmers would be supported for up to 150 and 500 hectares respectively.
-The expansion of the support programme depends on farmers ploughing and row planting, in order to contribute to efforts of improved cropping methods.
+The government increased the support package to farmers for the 2013/14 cropping season (October-June) through the Integrated Support Programme for Arable Agriculture Development (ISPAAD).
+Farmers are set to receive a subsidy of BWP 800 (approximately USD 92) per hectare for agricultural inputs, twice the previous level, with a maximum of 16 hectares for subsistence farmers, while emerging and commercial farmers would be supported for up to 150 and 500 hectares respectively, but with a lower subsidy rate.
+The expansion of the support programme depends on farmers ploughing and row planting, in order to contribute to efforts to improve cropping methods.